-PortSide NewYork, we bring NYC's BlueSpace to life.
-Harbor advocacy, educational, arts and community service programs based on the world's only oil tanker cultural center, the "MARY A. WHALEN"
+PortSide NewYork brings the BLUEspace of NYC's WATERfront to life.
+We offer harbor advocacy, and maritime-themed education, culture and community service programs.
+We are based on the world's only oil tanker cultural center, the "MARY A. WHALEN"

-NewYork is a waterfront-themed non-profit launched in Red Hook, Brooklyn in 2005.
-Our offices and many of our programs are aboard the historic
+PortSide NewYork is a waterfront-themed non-profit launched in Red Hook, Brooklyn in 2005.

 We are fun; we are serious.
 What links our diverse programs is our Sixth Borough BlueSpace theme.
-PortSide programs include waterfront history and contemporary events, the working waterfront (past, present and future), maritime preservation, visiting vessels and other boating events, cultural , community revitalization, advocacy and more.
+PortSide programs include waterfront history and contemporary events, the working waterfront (past, present and future), maritime preservation, visiting vessels and other boating events, cultural programs, school programs, community revitalization, advocacy and more.